J185.61 : Laurent Chappuzeau (also found as Lorenz, Lawrence)

 "First American born: the life and journal of Jonathan Belcher, the first-known, American-born Freemason"

-Jonathan Belcher stayed at Chapezeau's cafe in Hanover in 1704.
 We believe that this "French" cafe-owner was probably Laurent, perhaps investing a legacy from his father in a new business.